top of page

 About Us

-The Auditor General examines and reports on how well the government accounts for the resources entrusted to it, and how well it manages its operations.
-This is achieved by conducting objective, fact-based audits, which are provided to the Legislative Assembly.
+The Auditor General examines and reports on how well the government is managing its responsibilities and resources.
+This is achieved by doing objective, fact-based audits that are then provided to the Legislative Assembly.

 Supported by a staff of more than 55 individuals, the Auditor General serves the Manitoba Legislative Assembly, and in turn all Manitobans.

-Above all else, the Auditor General and all staff members must be, and be perceived to be, independent from government and the government organizations we audit.
+Above all else, the Auditor General and their staff members must be, and be perceived to be, independent from government and the government organizations we audit.
+Independence is known as the cornerstone of legislative auditing.

 bottom of page